 By TONY EIERDAM

-The winner of the contest will advance to the area round and will face Liberty Hill, the District 8-3A champion.
+The winner of the game will advance to the area round and play the winner of the Burnet/Venus bi-district playoff game.